bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - field-level public/private badges to explain what is shown publicly
 - public location is currently constrained to an approved dropdown option of `Hoi An, Vietnam`
 - supports explicit Google Maps link autofill for exact location text without overwriting the locked public-location filter value
+- supports host-managed activity gallery uploads and gallery visibility controls
 - signed-in host-name hydration and normalization
 - host name is treated as public for public and semi-public activities
 - co-host access check for edit mode
-- magic-link return resumes on Step 3 and only opens `One Last Step` when profile details are still missing
+- magic-link return resumes on Step 4 and only opens `One Last Step` when profile details are still missing
 - auth-related modals no longer auto-focus inputs on open, which keeps mobile viewports more stable before the user starts typing

 ### `EventDetail.tsx`